Azure-Samples/active-directory-verifiable-credentials/README.md

 # Verifiable Credentials Code Samples

-This code sample demonstrates how to use Microsoft's Azure Active Directory Verifiable Credentials preview to issue and consume verifiable credentials.
+This code sample demonstrates how to use Entra Verified ID to issue and consume verifiable credentials.

 ## About these samples

-Welcome to Azure Active Directory Verifiable Credentials. the code samples, we'll teach you to issue a verifiable credential: a Verified Credential Expert Card.
+Welcome to Entra Verified ID.
+Using the code samples, we'll teach you how to issue a verifiable credential: a Verified Credential Expert Card.
 You'll then use this card to prove to a verifier that you are a Verified Credential Expert, mastered in the art of digital credentialing.

 ![Screenshot of a verifiable ninja card](./ReadmeFiles/verifiedcredentialexpert-card.png)